How Much Vitamin B12 Should I Take?

 • Vitamin B12 is an essential nutrient that must be ingested daily because our bodies don’t naturally produce it.

-• B12 is important for many enzymatic processes, such as helping turn the food you eat into usable energy.
+• Vitamin B 12 is important for many enzymatic processes, such as helping turn the . †

-• The recommended daily amount for B12 is 2.4 mcg for adults.
+• The recommended daily amount for vitamin B12 intake is 2.4 mcg for adults.
 Pregnant and lactating women need higher amounts [1].

 • There is no upper intake limit for vitamin B12 because there is no known toxicity [2].

-• Most vitamin B12 supplements provide a range of strengths between 500 to 5,000 mcg [2].
+• Most vitamin B12 supplementation provides a range of strengths between 500 to 5000 mcg [2].

-Vitamin B can be classified into eight different nutrients, each with benefits for our overall health.
+The B Vitamin family can be classified into eight different nutrients, each with benefits for our overall health.
 Vitamin B12 (Cobalamin) is a water-soluble vitamin that our bodies don’t naturally produce enough of on their own and is therefore considered an “essential” nutrient.
 That means we need to ingest vitamin B12 from foods and/or supplements every day [1].

 Where do we get vitamin B12?
 B12 is found in all animal products (meat, fish, eggs, dairy).
 Some non-animal-based foods are fortified with vitamin B12, such as breakfast cereals, non-dairy milk, and nutritional yeast [1].

-Because vitamin B12 is vital for nervous system function and helps support red blood cell formation and cellular energy production, it is important to ensure that you’re getting adequate B12 from your diet.
-In this article, we’ll discuss how much vitamin B12 you should ingest daily, whether from your diet or the addition of supplements.
+Because vitamin B12 is vital for nervous system function and helps support red blood cell formation and cellular energy production, it is important to ensure that you’re getting adequate vitamin B12 from your diet.
+In this article, we’ll discuss the vitamin B12 dosage you should ingest daily, whether from your diet or the addition of vitamin B12 supplementation. †

 How Much Vitamin B12 Should I Take Daily?

-The Food and Nutrition Board sets the recommended daily allowance (RDA) for most nutrients, whether a vitamin or mineral.
-The board also sets tolerable upper intake levels (UL) for these nutrients, which is the maximum amount that can be consumed daily without likely side effects.
+The Food and Nutrition Board sets the Recommended Dietary Allowance (RDA) for most nutrients, whether a vitamin or mineral.
+The board also sets Tolerable Upper Intake levels (UL) for these nutrients, which is the maximum amount that can be consumed daily without likely side effects.
 For vitamin B12, there is no set UL since there are currently no known side effects when consuming more than the RDA [2].

 So then how much vitamin B12 should one ingest (or eat) in a day?
-As we age, our ability to absorb nutrients from foods and supplements decreases, which means adults, especially those over age 50, might benefit from higher amounts of vitamin B12.
+As we age, our ability to absorb nutrients from foods and supplements decreases, which means adults, especially those over age 50, might benefit from higher amounts of daily vitamin B12 intake.
 In addition, vitamin B12 supplements usually range from 500 mcg to 5,000 mcg per serving to provide you with a variety of strengths and allow you to customize to meet your needs [2].
-Even though the RDA for vitamin B12 is 2.4 mcg for adults, you may take higher amounts since your body will only absorb what it needs and then excrete the rest [1].
+Even though the RDA for vitamin B12 is 2.4 mcg for adults, you may need higher amounts depending on your age and dietary intake[1].
+For example, vegans and vegetarians who avoid all animal products may not be getting enough vitamin B12 in their diet.

-Like vitamin D, daily intake of vitamin B12 is important to ensure you are supplying your body with the nutrients it needs to function.
-If you are taking a multivitamin or a B Complex vitamin, be sure to check the amount of vitamin B12 provided per serving so that you know how much B12 you are taking every day through your supplement to meet your daily nutrient needs, but also consider how much vitamin B12 you are getting from the foods you eat each day.
+Like all essential nutrients, daily intake of vitamin B12 is important to ensure you are supplying your body with the nutrients it needs to function.
+If you are taking a multivitamin or a B Complex vitamin, be sure to check the amount of vitamin B12 provided per serving so that you know how much B12 per day you are taking through your supplement to meet your daily nutrient needs, but also consider how much vitamin B12 you are getting from the foods you eat each day.

 Learn More: What Vitamins Should Women Take Daily?